tytydraco/ExamineScraper/supplements/white-mulberry.md

 A variety of non-caloric bioactives that, for the most part, are unique to Morus Alba include:

 Morin (0.5771mg/g in 95% ethanolic extract of branches[3]) or 4.7mcg/g (leaf), 5.8mcg/g (stem), 12.3mcg/g (bark), and 9.4mcg/g (root) with none in fruits[9]The Arylbenzofuran compounds Moracin C and M,[10] the latter of which can be synthesized from resorcinol.[11]
-Also Moracin R, O, P, and D[12] as well as V-Y[13]Albanol A (root bark)[1] and Alabafuran A[12]Albanol F and G, which differ from the other 'Albanol' molecules as they also possess alternate names; Albanol F can also be referred to as either Kuwanone G or Moracenin B, while Albanol G can be referred to as Kuwanone F or Moracenin A[2][14]Mulberrofurane E-G,[15][16] L and Y;[12] Isomulberrofuran G has also been reported[17]Cyclomulberrin and cyclocommunol[16]Kuwanone E,[18] J, Q, R,[19] S,[20] and Y[2] as well as 4′-methoxykuwanon E[18]Sanggenon B-F, J-K,[20] G,[20] and O[12][21][22] and Sanggenol A, L, P, N[16]Pyrrole Alkaloids such as Morrole A[23]Loliolide (high concentrations in the hot water extraction of the leaves)[24]Moruslupenoic acid A and B[25] and Monogolin B[26]Morusinol (prenylated flavonoid),[27] Morusin[26][12] and Cyclomorusin[16]Chalcomoracin, Morachalcone A-C (leaves)[28], Moracin C, and Isobavachalcone[29]Albosteroid[30]3′-Geranyl-3-prenyl-2′,4′,5,7-tetrahydroxyflavone and 3′,8-Diprenyl-4′,5,7-trihydroxyflavone[20]Cudraflavone B, a prenylated flavone named after Cudrania tricuspidata[31] (same family as Morus Alba) and also found in Morus Alba;[32] it is basically Morusin with a cyclic prenyl side chainIn regards to the above molecules that are relatively unique to Morus Alba (they tend to be named after Morus or Alba) many of them have not yet been shown to be the causative active ingredients.
+Also Moracin R, O, P, and D[12] as well as V-Y[13]Albanol A (root bark)[1] and Alabafuran A[12]Albanol F and G, which differ from the other 'Albanol' molecules as they also possess alternate names; Albanol F can also be referred to as either Kuwanone G or Moracenin B, while Albanol G can be referred to as Kuwanone F or Moracenin A[2][14]Mulberrofurane E-G,[15][16] L and Y;[12] Isomulberrofuran G has also been reported[17]Cyclomulberrin and cyclocommunol[16]Kuwanone E,[18] J, Q, R,[19] S,[20] and Y[2] as well as 4′-methoxykuwanon E[18]Sanggenon B-F, J-K,[20] G,[20] and O[12][21][22] and Sanggenol A, L, P, N[16]Pyrrole Alkaloids such as Morrole A[23]Loliolide (high concentrations in the hot water extraction of the leaves)[24]Moruslupenoic acid A and B[25] and Monogolin B[26]Morusinol (prenylated flavonoid),[27] Morusin[26][12] and Cyclomorusin[16]Chalcomoracin, Morachalcone A-C (leaves)[28], Moracin C, and Isobavachalcone[29]Albosteroid[30]3′-Geranyl-3-prenyl-2′,4′,5,7-tetrahydroxyflavone and 3′,8-Diprenyl-4′,5,7-trihydroxyflavone[20]Cudraflavone B, a prenylated flavone named after Cudrania tricuspidata[31] (same family as Morus Alba) and also found in Morus Alba;[32] it is basically Morusin with a cyclic prenyl side chain
+In regards to the above molecules that are relatively unique to Morus Alba (they tend to be named after Morus or Alba) many of them have not yet been shown to be the causative active ingredients.
 It is definitely possible a unique bioactive here underlies some benefits of Morus Alba, but for the most part the main bioactives of concern are in the next sections

 With various flavonoid molecules (that may be common to many plants) being:

 Resveratrol and Oxyresveratrol[33] (0.2358mg/g and 4.8398mg/g in 95% ethanolic extract of branches[3]) and the diglucoside of oxyresveratrol, Mulberroside A at 0.8-1.5%.[34][3]
-Mulberrosides B and \_cis\_Mulberroside A have also been reported[35][12] with two glycosides of oxyresveratrol (4'-O-β-Glucopyranoside and 3-O-β-Glucopyranoside) and a diglycoside of resveratrol known as resveratrol 3,4'-di-O-β-D-glucopyranoside.[35]Steppogenin-4'-O-beta-D-glucoside[36]Luteolin (2.1mcg/g leaf, bark and branch, 4.3mcg/g root and none in fruits), Apigenin (3mcg/g roots, 4.2mcg/g bark, 43.8mcg/g stem, 3.5mcg/g fruits, and 42.7mcg/g leaf),[9] and 6-geronylapigenin[20][37]Phenophorbide A methyl ester 132(S)-hydroxypheophorbide A methyl ester; breakdown products of chlorophyll found in the leaves[38]Uvaol[12] and Atalantoflavone[20]4-hydroxycinnamic acid (1.0839mg/g in 95% ethanolic branch extract[3]), 7-hydroxycoumarin (Umbelliferon, 0.2382mg/g in 95% ethanolic branch extract[39][3]) caffeic acid (7.3mcg/g leaf and 17.2mcg/g fruit; none in root, bark, or stem)[9] and dicaffeic acid[39]Iminosugars such as 1-deoxynojirimicin (a pipiridine alkaloid)[40] at 2.24-3.08mg/g (stems), 0.62-1.61mg/g (young/fresh leaves), or 0.47-0.96mg/g (older leaves)[41] and D-fagomine (25-103mg/kg in the leaves[42] with 185mg/kg also being reported;[43] both in the reported range of 50-660mg/kg[44])Polyprenyl compounds (linear hydrophobic isoprenoid alcohols)[45]Rutin (Quercetin-3-O-Rutinoside)[40] at 0.0766mg/g in a 95% ethanolic branch extract[3] and most content being centralized to leaves and fruits (179.1-293.5mcg/g);[9] similar levels of free Quercetin, Hyperin, and Isoquercetin, with up to two-fold (0.1270-0.1402mg/g) of Kaempferol and ButeinChlorogenic Acid (19.1mcg/g stem, 28.6mcg/g bark, 47.3mcg/g branch, 226.9mcg/g fruit, 92.2mcg/g leaf)[9][40] and Umbelliferone (15.7mcg/g in stem, 289.6-538.7mcg/g in bark and root; none in leaves or fruit)[9]Anthocyanins such as Cyanidin-3-Glucoside and Cyanidin-3-Rutinoside from the Pomace of white mulberry,[46] with higher content in Morus Nigra (Black Mulberry; due to the coloration)Astragalin (a glycoside of Kaempferol)[47] and Kaempferol-3-O-β-d-glucoside[26]Ursolic Acid[16] and betulinic acid[12]Taxifolin (6.53-21.42mcg/g) and Taxifolin Hexoside (undetectable to 9.06mcg/g)[48]Maclurin (chalcone)[49]Lectin[50]Deguelin[20]Volatiles (aromatic and flavorants) at 0.36+/-0.03% (leaves) and 0.25+/-0.03% (stems);[4] of which major ones include n-hexanoic acid (19.83mcg/g stems) and (E)-β-ionone (9.32mcg/g), dihydroctinidiolide (9.65mcg/g) and 3-methylbutyl hexadecanoate (7.7mcg/g) in the leaves.[4]β-sitosterol[12]Chromium (up 1.48–6.43mg/kg of the fruits,[51] but appears to be variable as 1.81mcg/g[52] and 0.45-0.65mcg/g[53] have been reported)Strontium (1.87-2.13mcg/g), Copper (1.23-1.31mcg/g), Cobalt (0.36-0.51mcg/g), Manganese (4.16-4.36mcg/g), Nickel (1.98-2.34mcg/g), Zinc (3.78-3.47mcg/g), and Iron (36.17-40.80mcg/g)[53]Riboflavin (0.088+/-0.001 fresh weight), Niacin (3.10+/-0.60mg/100g fresh weight), and Vitamin C (15.20+/-1.25mg/100g fresh weight)[8]The Quercetin class of molecules, with notice to the 3-(6-malonylglucoside) conjugate, appear to play a role as do the stilbene class of molecules (resveratrol and oxyresveratrol, where the glycosides known as 'Mulberrosides' are unique to this plant).
+Mulberrosides B and \_cis\_Mulberroside A have also been reported[35][12] with two glycosides of oxyresveratrol (4'-O-β-Glucopyranoside and 3-O-β-Glucopyranoside) and a diglycoside of resveratrol known as resveratrol 3,4'-di-O-β-D-glucopyranoside.[35]Steppogenin-4'-O-beta-D-glucoside[36]Luteolin (2.1mcg/g leaf, bark and branch, 4.3mcg/g root and none in fruits), Apigenin (3mcg/g roots, 4.2mcg/g bark, 43.8mcg/g stem, 3.5mcg/g fruits, and 42.7mcg/g leaf),[9] and 6-geronylapigenin[20][37]Phenophorbide A methyl ester 132(S)-hydroxypheophorbide A methyl ester; breakdown products of chlorophyll found in the leaves[38]Uvaol[12] and Atalantoflavone[20]4-hydroxycinnamic acid (1.0839mg/g in 95% ethanolic branch extract[3]), 7-hydroxycoumarin (Umbelliferon, 0.2382mg/g in 95% ethanolic branch extract[39][3]) caffeic acid (7.3mcg/g leaf and 17.2mcg/g fruit; none in root, bark, or stem)[9] and dicaffeic acid[39]Iminosugars such as 1-deoxynojirimicin (a pipiridine alkaloid)[40] at 2.24-3.08mg/g (stems), 0.62-1.61mg/g (young/fresh leaves), or 0.47-0.96mg/g (older leaves)[41] and D-fagomine (25-103mg/kg in the leaves[42] with 185mg/kg also being reported;[43] both in the reported range of 50-660mg/kg[44])Polyprenyl compounds (linear hydrophobic isoprenoid alcohols)[45]Rutin (Quercetin-3-O-Rutinoside)[40] at 0.0766mg/g in a 95% ethanolic branch extract[3] and most content being centralized to leaves and fruits (179.1-293.5mcg/g);[9] similar levels of free Quercetin, Hyperin, and Isoquercetin, with up to two-fold (0.1270-0.1402mg/g) of Kaempferol and ButeinChlorogenic Acid (19.1mcg/g stem, 28.6mcg/g bark, 47.3mcg/g branch, 226.9mcg/g fruit, 92.2mcg/g leaf)[9][40] and Umbelliferone (15.7mcg/g in stem, 289.6-538.7mcg/g in bark and root; none in leaves or fruit)[9]Anthocyanins such as Cyanidin-3-Glucoside and Cyanidin-3-Rutinoside from the Pomace of white mulberry,[46] with higher content in Morus Nigra (Black Mulberry; due to the coloration)Astragalin (a glycoside of Kaempferol)[47] and Kaempferol-3-O-β-d-glucoside[26]Ursolic Acid[16] and betulinic acid[12]Taxifolin (6.53-21.42mcg/g) and Taxifolin Hexoside (undetectable to 9.06mcg/g)[48]Maclurin (chalcone)[49]Lectin[50]Deguelin[20]Volatiles (aromatic and flavorants) at 0.36+/-0.03% (leaves) and 0.25+/-0.03% (stems);[4] of which major ones include n-hexanoic acid (19.83mcg/g stems) and (E)-β-ionone (9.32mcg/g), dihydroctinidiolide (9.65mcg/g) and 3-methylbutyl hexadecanoate (7.7mcg/g) in the leaves.[4]β-sitosterol[12]Chromium (up 1.48–6.43mg/kg of the fruits,[51] but appears to be variable as 1.81mcg/g[52] and 0.45-0.65mcg/g[53] have been reported)Strontium (1.87-2.13mcg/g), Copper (1.23-1.31mcg/g), Cobalt (0.36-0.51mcg/g), Manganese (4.16-4.36mcg/g), Nickel (1.98-2.34mcg/g), Zinc (3.78-3.47mcg/g), and Iron (36.17-40.80mcg/g)[53]Riboflavin (0.088+/-0.001 fresh weight), Niacin (3.10+/-0.60mg/100g fresh weight), and Vitamin C (15.20+/-1.25mg/100g fresh weight)[8]
+The Quercetin class of molecules, with notice to the 3-(6-malonylglucoside) conjugate, appear to play a role as do the stilbene class of molecules (resveratrol and oxyresveratrol, where the glycosides known as 'Mulberrosides' are unique to this plant).
 Beyond that, the iminosugars appear to play a large role in anti-diabetic effects.
 Ursolic acid and chlorogenic acid cannot be ruled out for anti-diabetic effects, while the anthocyanins probably can be ruled out since they are blue-red pigmentations and their content is low enough for this to still be called 'white mulberry' (they are at higher levels in Morus Nigra; Black Mulberry)

 With the caloric bioactives being: